Honduras

 Payroll taxes and contributions

-• Social security tax contributions are assessed as follows:
+Social security contributions are assessed as follows:

 Special temporary contributions

-• The cooperatives special contribution is 3.6% on annual net surplus.
+Finally, cooperatives are subject to a special contribution of 3.6% on annual net surplus.

 Municipal taxes